jmaple12/speech_to_speech/README.md

 ## Summarize

 　　I mainly make a framework which suture several AI model to achieve speech to speech, and I focus on the localization model.
 Because this issue need to run at least 2 AI model at the same time, it requires large GPU video memory, and it will be worse than the speech conversation AI model.
 My GPU only has 4G video memory, so I only run the framework in a low level, fast_whisper can't translate my voice well and the gpt_sovits slowly deal with a sentense per 4 seconds. if you have higher computer congifure, you can try to use larger fast_whisper and Gemma  model or other outstanding AI model.
-So far, the gemma and fast_whisper is the best miniaturization open_source model in its field.

 　　of course, we can also place api of internet AI model in this framework, it may achieve much better performance may cause more time delay.
 I find Ernie Bot app has speech conversation function, and it is good.